Claire Martin (gymnast): 2015

-2016-2017
+2016–2017

 Martin's final competition was the 2016 French Championships where she only competed on the balance beam and floor exercise- failing to qualify for either event final.
 She retired in January 2017 due to various injuries following the 2015 World Championships.

+Personal life

+In 2017, Martin obtained a Bachelor of Science degree and moved to Antibes, and she started a BTS in dietetics.
+Since September 2021, she has been in nursing school at IFSI Macon.